White Card / Construction Induction Training

 What are my obligations if my premises becomes a workplace?

 Applicants whose domestic premises will become a ‘workplace’ for the purposes of Occupational Health and Safety legislation, will be required to provide evidence of having completed 'Construction Induction Training' in order to demonstrate the requisite knowledge in respect of site and worker safety.

 Construction Induction Training must be undertaken and must be offered by a Registered Training Organisation (RTO).
-For list of RTOs recognised in Victoria who can offer this training, visit the Worksafe Victoria website.
+For a list of recognised RTOs who can offer this training in Victoria, visit Worksafe Victoria.

 To be able to apply for an owner-builder certificate of consent from the VBA, an applicant will be required to submit evidence, a copy of both sides, of their current Construction Induction card, within the meaning of the Occupational Health and Safety Regulations 2007 (Vic), also referred to as a WorkSafe Victoria white card.
 The VBA will accept a current Construction Induction card issued by an equivalent Worksafe counterpart.